Parameter-Efficient Subspace Optimization for LLM Fine-Tuning

 A popular PEFT method is low-rank adaptation (LoRA, \cite{hu2022lora}), where matrices in $\Delta W$ are expressed as the product of two low-rank factors.
 LoRA has shown strong empirical success, reducing memory costs while achieving competitive downstream performance.
-However, it suffers from two key limitations: 1) performance often lags behind full-parameter fine-tuning (Figure~\ref{fig:examples}, left: MetaMathQA); 2) theoretical guarantees are limited, with convergence typically shown only for the low-rank factors (Figure~\ref{fig:examples}, middle: a synthetic example illustrating LoRA’s potentially unbounded loss gap).
-To address these issues, many LoRA variants \cite{hayou2024lora+,wang2024loraga,wang2024lora,zhang2023adalora,zhang2025one} have been proposed, yet they largely inherit the same shortcomings and leave the following fundamental question open:
+However, it suffers from two key limitations: 1) performance often lags behind full-parameter fine-tuning (Figure~\ref{fig:examples}, top right: MetaMathQA); 2) theoretical guarantees are limited, with convergence typically shown only for the low-rank factors (Figure~\ref{fig:examples}, bottom right: a synthetic example illustrating LoRA’s potentially unbounded loss gap).
+To address these issues, many LoRA variants \citep{hayou2024lora+,wang2024loraga,wang2024lora,zhang2023adalora,zhang2025one} have been proposed, yet they largely inherit the same shortcomings and leave the following fundamental question open:

-To address this question, we reveal an inherent connection between {PEFT} and the classical idea of \textbf{subspace minimization}, a long-standing nonlinear optimization strategy dating back to \cite{conn1994iterated,cragg1969study}.
+To address this question, we reveal an inherent connection between {PEFT} and the classical idea of \textbf{subspace minimization}, a long-standing nonlinear optimization strategy dating back to \citet{conn1994iterated,cragg1969study}.
 The central philosophy is to decompose a large-scale problem like~\eqref{opt_original} into {\bf iterative, simpler} subproblems constrained to carefully chosen subspaces.
 This view resonates naturally with modern PEFT methods, which restrict updates to structured low-rank forms for better efficiency.
 Interestingly, subspace minimization historically received less attention in the optimization society, since full-parameter information were often affordable in traditional applications.
 However, it is especially well suited to LLM training, where {\it massive dimensionality} calls for {\it memory-efficient} methods.